aryskaliyev/postgres-golang/README.md

 > Together, they enable **database agnoticism, portability and efficient communication** with various SQL databases in Go applications.

-- **gorm** is an Object-Relation Mapping (ORM) library for Go, which provides higher-level abstraction over SQL databases.
+- **gorm** is an Object-Relation Mapping (ORM) library for Go (third-party library), which provides higher-level abstraction over SQL databases.
 It simplifies database interactions by allowing to work with Go structs instead of writing raw SQL queries.

+> GORM is an ORM library that simplifies database interactions in Go applications.
+It works in conjunction with the generic interface(**database/sql** package) and SQL drivers to provide a more intuitive and object-oriented approach to database management.

-- **sqlx** is a package that extends the capabilities of the **database/sql** package.
+- **sqlx** is a package that extends the capabilities of the **database/sql** package (third-party package).
 It provides a set of utility functions to work with SQL databases more conveniently.
 How?

-- **pq** package is specific to PostgreSQL and offers additional features and optimizations for working with PostgreSQL databases.
+- **pq** package (sql driver) is specific to PostgreSQL and offers additional features and optimizations for working with PostgreSQL databases.

 These package enable to **connect**, **query** and **manage** SQL databases efficiently.